-Additional safeguarding measures in place for Year 12 and 13 students
+18.2 Additional safeguarding measures in place for Year 12 and 13 students

-Identifying students at risk:
+Identifying students at risk

-Students with CP files leaving in or at end of Year 12 or 13 to go to study at another institution, where destination is known, institution contacted and files sent to named DSL via recorded delivery.
-DSL also alerted by phone that file being sent.
-CAMHS alerted if applicable.
+For students with CP files leaving in or at the end of Year 12 or 13 to go study at another institution, where the destination is known, the institution should be contacted and files sent to the named DSL via recorded delivery.
+The DSL should also be alerted by phone that the file is being sent.
+CAMHS should be alerted if applicable.

-Keeping students safe:
+Keeping students safe

-All Sixth Form students are expected to be on site during the school day, unless they have been told they are allowed to arrive late or go home early.
+All sixth form students are expected to be on site during the school day, unless they have been told they are allowed to arrive late or go home early.
 Students should sign in and/or out should they not be in for the whole school day.